RepellantMold/Screamverter/readme.md

 Scream Tracker 3 module to Scream Tracker 2 module converter

+## Building

+It should be as simple as running your favorite compiler on `main.c` You can also run "nmake scream.mak" if you run Microsoft Quick C for MS-DOS.

 ## Requirements

 It'd probably be a lot to ask of one person to convert an S3M file to an STM...